omer-avner/BasicKapp/README.md

           username: ${{ github.actor }}
           password: ${{ secrets.GITHUB_TOKEN }}
 ```
-3. building the image and pushing it- were using a built-in action that uses the `image/Dockerfile` and pushed a new tag based on the current commit's sha.
+3. Building the image and pushing it- were using a built-in action that uses the `image/Dockerfile` and pushed a new tag based on the current commit's sha.
 ```yml
       - name: Build and push Docker image
         uses: docker/build-push-action@ad44023a93711e3deb337508980b4b5e9bcdc5dc